Piyush-BA/concur-manual/docs/request.md

 ### Role- Approver

 Travel Approver will receive an email notification when there is a requisition waiting for your approval.
-To review the Request, login to Concur (Concur web link address is available at the bottom of the email received).
+To review the request, login to Concur (Concur web link address is available at the bottom of the email received).
 Note:
 If you are approving Travel on behalf of another Approver, refer to notes under Delegating Approval – Approving Travel as an Approval Delegate.